Carlisle Castle: History

-Carlisle Castle was first built during the reign of William II of England, the son of William the Conqueror.
+Carlisle Castle was first built during the reign of William II of England (‘William Rufus’), the son of William the Conqueror.
 At that time, Cumberland (the original name for north and west Cumbria) was still considered a part of Scotland.
-William II ordered the construction of a Norman style Motte and Bailey castle in Carlisle on the site of the old Roman fort of Luguvalium, dated by dendrochronology to 72AD, with the castle construction beginning in 1092.
+William II ordered the construction of a Norman-style motte-and-bailey castle in Carlisle on the site of the old Roman fort of Luguvalium, dated by dendrochronology to 72AD, with the castle construction beginning in 1092.

 In 1122, Henry I of England ordered a stone castle with towers to be constructed on the site.
 Thus a keep and city walls were constructed.
 The existing keep dates from somewhere between 1122 and 1135.
 The tower keep castle is one of only 104 recorded examples, most being found on the Welsh border.
+The castle was largely rebuilt by order of David I of Scotland following the Battle of the Standard in 1138.
+Henry of Anjou was knighted within the castle in 1149.
+David died of illness there in 1153.

 The act of driving out the Scots from Cumberland led to many attempts to retake the lands.
 The result of this was that Carlisle and its castle would change hands many times for the next 700 years.
 The first attempt began during the troubled reign of Stephen of England.

 On 26 March 1296, John 'The Red' Comyn, since the fourth quarter of 1295 Lord of Annandale, led a Scottish host across the Solway to attack Carlisle.
 The then governor of the castle, Robert de Brus, deposed Lord of Annandale, successfully withstood the attack, before forcing the raiders to retreat back through Annandale to Sweetheart Abbey.
 From 22 July to 1 August 1315, Scottish forces laid siege to the Castle.
 However, the Scottish lacked the resources needed to maintain a siege and withdrew.

 From the mid-13th century until the Union of the Crowns of England and Scotland in 1603, Carlisle Castle was the vital headquarters of the Western March, a buffer zone to protect the western portion of the Anglo-Scottish border.

 Henry VIII converted the castle for artillery, employing the engineer Stefan von Haschenperg.
-For a few months in 1567, Mary, Queen of Scots was imprisoned within the castle, in the Warden's Tower.
+For a few months in 1568, Mary, Queen of Scots was imprisoned within the castle, in the Warden's Tower.
+Francis Knollys described her watching two football matches on a playing green outside the castle's postern gate.
 Later, the castle was besieged by the Parliamentary forces for eight months in 1644, during the English Civil War.